 In January 2018, the Kunsthaus Vienna replaced MUSA as manager of the Vienna photo festival.
 The Musa photo collection was transferred to Wien Museum.
 In January 2023, the Vienna festival was handed to Foto Wien with felix Hoffmann as manager.

-Representatives of these cities are meeting about four to five times a year to discuss common projects.
-Six common exhibitions about the aesthetics and technical challenges met by contemporary photographers and artists have been organized – each with a catalogue – since.
+Representatives of these cities were meeting about four to five times a year to discuss common projects.
+7 common exhibitions about the aesthetics and technical challenges met by contemporary photographers and artists were organized – each with a catalogue – between 2006 and 2019.

 Following some changes in the political and cultural bodies of certain cities, the structure of the network has been modified.
 Representatives of Budapest, Bratislava, Ljubljana and Athens left in 2017.
 In 2021, Lisbon joined the network and in Paris, the “Circulations” festival replaced the Maison Européenne de la Photographie.
 The Brussels festival, organized by the art space Hangar, joined the network in 2022.
 Two catalogs have since been produced on the themes of “Rethinking Nature” (2021) and “Rethinking Identity” (2023) by a jury composed of representatives from Berlin, Brussels, Lisbon, Luxembourg, Paris, and Vienna.